rixtrayker/lets-go/docs/14-dependency-management.md

 -   Each dependency version has two entries: one for the `.zip` file of its source and one for its `go.mod` file.
 -   You should **always commit your `go.sum` file** to your version control system.
 This is what guarantees reproducible builds for everyone on your team.

+## How Go Modules Work: Minimal Version Selection

+Unlike other package managers that might get the latest compatible version of a dependency, Go uses a simpler, more predictable algorithm called **Minimal Version Selection (MVS)**.

+**How it works:**
+- If your project requires `A v1.1` and one of your dependencies requires `A v1.2`, Go will select `A v1.2` because it's the *highest* of the required versions.
+- It will **not** automatically upgrade to `A v1.3` if it exists.
+It selects the *minimal* version that satisfies all requirements.

+This makes builds more stable and deterministic.
+Your build won't suddenly break because a dependency of a dependency released a new, buggy version.
+You only get new versions when you explicitly ask for them via `go get`.

 ## Common `go mod` Commands

 You interact with Go Modules through the `go` command.